SnehGhetiya/fake-random-name-generator/README.md

 # Fake Random Name Generator

-> A simple node app that generates random names for your websites
+> A simple node app that generates random names for your websites :v: